cyberqueenmeg/covid-tracking/README.md

 # This application was programmed in HTML, CSS, JavaScript, and Python.

 # This application was programmed by Megan Howell, Chloe Rozalsky, Anjali Prabhu, Oceana Covington, Adena Russel, Ayman Fatima, Stephanie Yen, and Donna Prince working for LITAS for Girls COVID-19 Projects, led by Anvita Gupta.

-# The code for the sign-in authentication was converted from Ruby/Ruby on Rails from an application called LoLaConnect which was developed in part by Megan Howell; therefore, we can use that converted code.